oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

 ## Task 2: Access Oracle Machine Learning (OML) Notebooks

 You can import, create, and work with notebooks in Oracle Machine Learning Notebooks.
-You can access Oracle Machine Learning Notebooks from Autonomous Database.
+You can access Oracle Machine Learning Notebooks from Autonomous AI Database.

 >**Note:** You can run **`Select AI`** SQL queries from most tools; however, it is not yet supported by the **SQL Worksheet**.